Here we explain the annual pricing review process, how water prices are set and how rateable value is used.

 Each year, our prices are reviewed and set by the State Government, as part of the State Budget process.
 In making its decision, the State Government considers the cost to provide water, wastewater and drainage service and the impact any changes will have on you, our customers.

 From 1 July 2017, water use and service charges will increase by 6% on average.
+You can use our online bill and charges tool to calculate service and water use charges for your home.

 We are here to help